s-iliyas/tasks/raftlabTasks/README.md

 - npm (Node Package Manager)
 - Task 1 GraphQL Server setup and running as per its README.md

-## Task 1 and Task 2 SECRET_KEY Environment Variable
+## Task 1 and Task 2 Environment Variable

 In order for Task 2 to work with the GraphQL server from Task 1, you must ensure that both projects share the same SECRET_KEY environment variable.
 This key is used for authentication and authorization.